Quebec’s Ice Hotel

 - At other times during the season there’s the Godin family Sugar Shack, where kids can get their maple taffy fix!
 Open every Friday, Saturday and Sunday.

-Booking a Stay at The Ice Hotel
+Booking a Stay at Quebec’s Ice Hotel

 - Check the website for when booking opens for the next season